 Creating pocket charts from wrapping paper and cardboard is quick and easy.
 Make individual pocket charts for students, a series of matching charts for a bulletin board, or even a large one to hang on the wall.
-Be sure to check out the bottom of this post to see some ideas for using these pocket charts.
+Be sure to check out the bottom end of Idea #1 to see some ideas for using these pocket charts.
+Continue Reading

 As an inclusion teacher, I have worked with many teachers.
 This experience helped me learn many organizational tips from my team teachers.
 I often feel like a sponge soaking up ideas and trying them out.
 Over time, I have begun to use one idea from one teacher, another idea for a different teacher, mixed the ideas together, then tweak the methods to make them work better.
 This notebook is a combination of some of those ideas.